Nathaynn/golazo-DB/README.md

 # Golazo Webscraper

-This is a webscraper for a database named Golazo.
+This is a webscraper for a database project named Golazo.
 It scrapes the data off of [PlayerMakerStats](https:www.playermakerstats.com).
 Its capable of scraping data for various football leagues, including teams, players, managers, and matches for a given league and year.

 ## Why I made this